Nikke-r/imagesharing/README.md

     <li>DB_NAME=name_of_the_database</li>
     <li>Secret_Token=your_secret_token</li>
   </ul>
+  <li>Create folders named 'uploads' and 'thumbnails' to the project folder</li>
   <li>Change the URL's in the .js files to match your server/host (for example the one in the main.js)</li>
   <li>Run the app.js with node or nodemon.
 Default port number is 3000</li>
 </ul>